 Okay, I’m going to start with a confession.
 I didn’t use Endnote for my PhD.
 I did all my referencing by hand.
 Insane?
 Yep, pretty much.
-It wasn’t an impulsive decision – I actually spoke with others who had used it.
+It wasn’t an impulsive decision – I actually spoke with others who had used Endnote.
 Most had some sort of problem with it, from crashes that lost all their stored databases to information coming out crazy.
 And when it did work, it wasn’t perfect.
 There’s a term that’s used in computer programming: GIGO, or Garbage In, Garbage Out.
 I think it applies to Endnote.
 Or to whatever referencing system you use.
 If you don’t get the right information at the beginning, you’re creating a world of hurt for yourself later on.
 Imagine trying to complete a puzzle when some of the pieces are wrong or missing…

 I’ve edited a lot of theses now and I have never seen a perfect reference list, even when the student has used Endnote.
 The problems usually fall into 2 categories:

 - missing information

 Formatting issues can come up because not every university uses the same referencing system in the same way.
 One uni’s version of Harvard may have minor differences to another’s, and you are supposed to follow your university’s formatting guide.
 The Endnote version of Harvard may be different again.
 And if you’re doing your reference list manually, this can be a minefield.
 Trust me, unless you have a serious love of making sure every single comma and full stop (period, for US readers) is in exactly the right place, this is a tedious job.
 Even if you do have that love (sorry, but I do – somebody has to!) it requires super-concentration.